 Youth Baseball

-• Sunday Bagels & Baseball: A free, drop-in program for boys and girls ages 6-12 hosted most Sunday mornings, between April 7 - October 27, from 10:30 - noon.
-No equipment or prior experience is required, and all participants will receive breakfast each week.
-This is an opportunity to connect with other kids through noncompetitive baseball, with drills and games facilitated by Give & Go Athletics coaches.
+• Sunday Bagels & Baseball: An introductory program for boys and girls ages 5-13 hosted most Sunday mornings, between September 15-October 31, from 10:30 - noon.
+No equipment or prior experience was required, and all participants received breakfast each week.
+This was an opportunity to connect with other kids through noncompetitive baseball, with drills and games facilitated by coaches from Give & Go Athletics and The On Deck Circle.

 About the Brewerytown Baseball Program